 Become a nurse – build on any degree

-The Master of Nursing Science (MNSc) offers an intensive two-year pathway to nursing registration for graduates of any discipline.
+The Master of Nursing Science (MNSc), which is accredited by the Nursing Council of New Zealand (NCNZ) offers an intensive two-year pathway to nursing registration for graduates of any discipline.
 A part-time study pathway is also available.

 This professional master's degree will prepare you for work in contemporary health settings in an era of rapid development in health technology and medical advances.
 You will be entering an in-demand profession that offers many areas of specialisation and opportunity.

 The MNSc is taught at our University of Otago Christchurch campus, with clinical experience placements available throughout the South Island.

 You will learn through a mixture of lectures and case-based learning, facilitated online learning, clinical skills development in the simulation laboratory, and clinical placements.

 After completing your MNSc, you will be eligible to apply for registration with the Nursing Council of New Zealand.

 The Centre for Postgraduate Nursing Studies is ranked in the world’s top 100 nursing schools (QS World University Ranking by Subject 2022).